LispEngineer/EthernetRepeater/README.md

 * If we get RX_ERR (RX_ER, RXERR) with RX_DV, what do we do with the data in that byte/nibble?
   * For now, I am just ignoring it (not adding it to receive buffer)

+* Is there a standard, fault tolerant "in use" system so we can allocate buffers, use them, and release them in a safe fashion?

 ## Known Bugs